ialv44/Python-Mini-Projects/README.md

-# Python-Mini-Projects
+# Python Projects
-A collection of short Mini Python Projects
+A collection of Easy and Advanced Level Python Projects